Farsinuce/LLM-Alchemy/docs/bug-squashing-plan.md

     3. Maintain the staggered delay for visual appeal.

 ### G. Custom Fonts
-- **Problem**: Missing "Jersey 10" and "Pixelify Sans" fonts.
+- **Problem**: Missing "Source Sans 3" font.
 - **Technical Plan**:
-    1. In `src/app/layout.tsx`, import both fonts from Google Fonts.
+    1. In `src/app/layout.tsx`, import font from Google Fonts.
-    2. Apply "Jersey 10" to titles and headers (h1, h2, h3).
+    2. Apply "Source Sans 3" (regular 400) to all text elements in the game.
-    3. Apply "Pixelify Sans" to body text and game elements.
+    3. Apply different weight to titles and headers (h1 = black 900, h2 = bold , h3 = Medium 500).
     4. Update the font family declarations in Tailwind config if needed.

 ### H. Missing Visuals from Legacy